Social equality: Philosophical history

 The contemporary notion of social equality was developed in the 20th century by political philosophers such as John Rawls, Ronald Dworkin, and Amartya Sen. Rawls defined equality through primary goods like liberty, opportunity, respect, and wealth.
-Dworkin incorporated a concept of responsibility to Rawls' approach, saying that individuals are personally responsible for voluntary decisions but not natural talents or pre-dispositions.
-Sen rejected Rawls' measurement of resources in favor of capability to function.
-Robert Nozick is known for his rejection of Rawls' conception of social equality, arguing that the individual who produced a resource is entitled to it, even if this produces unequal results.
+Dworkin incorporated a concept of responsibility into Rawls' approach, saying that individuals are personally responsible for voluntary decisions but not natural talents or pre-dispositions.
+Sen rejected Rawls' measurement of resources in favour of the capability to function.
+Robert Nozick is known for rejecting Rawls' conception of social equality, arguing that the individual who produced a resource is entitled to it, even if this produces unequal results.

 Types

 Social equality is a major element of equality for any group in society.
-Gender equality includes social equality between men, women, and intersex people.
-It seeks to rectify detriment to social status caused by biological sex as well as inequalities caused by gender roles.
-Internationally, women are harmed significantly more by a lack of gender equality, resulting in a higher risk of poverty.
+Gender equality includes social equality between men, women, and intersex people, whether transgender or cisgender.
+Historically, women are harmed significantly more by a lack of gender equality, resulting in a higher risk of poverty along with violence, where women across all different countries face abuse or sexual assault.
+According to the World Health Organization, about every one in every three women face hardships with this.
 Racial equality and ethnic equality include social equality between people of different races and ethnic origins.
 Social equality can also be applied to belief and ideology, including equal social status for people of all political or religious beliefs.

-The rights of people with disabilities pertains to social equality.
+The rights of people with disabilities pertain to social equality.
 Both physical and mental disabilities can prevent individuals from participating in society at an equal level, due to environmental factors as well as stigmas associated with disability.
-Social equality includes both the treatment of disabilities and accommodation of people with disabilities to facilitate equal participation in society.
+Social equality includes both the treatment of people with disabilities and the accommodation of those to facilitate equal participation in society.
+Laws are put in place to protect the rights of disabled people such as ADA (Americans with Disabilities Act), which prohibits discrimination in government services, employment, and any public accommodations.

+Political and economic equality are commonly overlooked.
+The ability to participate in the political process is a right that any citizen holds.
+Movements such as the Voting Rights Act of 1965, and the publications of the 14th and 19th amendment expanded legal protections to insure political equality for all people.
+While these legal milestones strengthened political rights, true economic equality remains far more complicated.
+Economic systems often produce unequal access to resources, education, and opportunity, creating gaps that legislation alone cannot fully close.
+Because of this, the promise of equal participation can feel incomplete when economic barriers still limit many people’s ability to thrive or to engage in civic life.

 Means

-Economic development and industrialization are correlated with increased social equality.
+Economic development and industrialization are correlated with increased social equality along with the idea of an evenly distribution of resources within societies.
 The industrialization process in which a developing country becomes a developed country corresponds to a significant increase in social equality, and further economic development and growth in developed countries corresponds with further increases in social equality.
 Education and social equality are also correlated, and increased access to education promotes social equality among individuals.